 - Working-Class Studies

-For more information on International Student Services, see Center for International Studies and Programs under Student Services; for more information about international student admission, see International Applicants.
+For more information on International Student Services, see International Programs Office under Student Services; for more information about international student admission, see International Applicants.

 Youngstown State University encourages students to engage in international study as part of their YSU education.
-Credits earned through study abroad at postsecondary institutions overseas must be approved in advance through the CISP in consultation with academic colleges and departments.
-Students studying abroad through YSU-affiliated programs and institutions maintain full-time status at YSU and remain eligible for state, federal, and institutional financial aid.
-Credits earned by foreign study through YSU- approved study-abroad programs are treated as transfer credit and therefore are not computed into the student's grade point average.
-Students must be in good academic standing and meet the GPA requirements of the host program in order to submit an application to study abroad.
+Credits earned through study abroad at post-secondary institutions overseas must be approved in advance through the IPO in consultation with academic colleges and departments.
+Students studying abroad through YSU-affiliated programs and institutions with the requisite amount of credits maintain full-time status at YSU and remain eligible for state, federal, and institutional financial aid.
+Credits earned by foreign study through YSU-approved study-abroad programs are treated as transfer credit and therefore are not computed into the student's grade point average.
+Students must be in good academic standing and meet the GPA requirements of both YSU and the host program in order to be approved to study abroad.

 Scholarships for Study Abroad

 Most YSU tuition scholarships apply to study-abroad programs.
-The CISP also coordinates advising for the Fulbright, Gilman, Freeman-Asia, National Security Education Program (NSEP), and Rhodes Scholarships.
+The IPO also coordinates advising for the Fulbright, Gilman, Freeman-Asia, National Security Education Program (NSEP), and Rhodes Scholarships.

 International Exchange Programs

 YSU students pay tuition and fees at YSU and exchange places with students from the overseas institution for one or two semesters.
-YSU maintains reciprocal exchange agreements with the University of Jyväskylä in Finland and with Yeditepe University in Istanbul, Turkey; both programs offer courses in many majors, taught in English.
-In addition, intensive Chinese language study and select business courses in English are available though an exchange program with Lunghwa University of Science and Technology in Taiwan.
+YSU maintains reciprocal exchange agreements with the University of Jyväskylä in Finland, Fontys University of Applied Sciences in the Netherlands, Sejong University in South Korea, and Lunghwa University of Science and Technology in Taiwan.
+All programs offer coursework in English.

-Youngstown State University is a member of the Ohio International Consortium (see below).
-This membership provides YSU students with the opportunity to study in many countries throughout the study abroad programs administered by other member institutions.
-YSU maintains direct affiliate agreements with other high-quality study-abroad organizations, including the American Institute for Foreign Study (AIFS), Cultural Experiences Abroad (CEA), International Studies Abroad (ISA), and the Semester at Sea program.
+Youngstown State University is a member of the Ohio International Consortium (OIC).
+This membership provides YSU students with access to OIC scholarships and study-abroad opportunities.
+YSU maintains affiliation agreements with other high-quality study-abroad organizations, including University Studies Abroad Consortium (USAC), the American Institute for Foreign Study (AIFS), Cultural Experiences Abroad (CEA), and International Studies Abroad (ISA).

-CISP works with YSU faculty who teach YSU international field study courses, which are YSU courses that incorporate an international component, usually one to four weeks in length.
-Recent YSU international field study courses have been conducted in the Bahamas, Brazil, China, England, Ireland, Guatemala, Mexico, India, Italy, and Turkey.
-YSU credit is also available for an intensive Italian language program offered in the summer in Sicily during select years.
+The IPO works with YSU faculty who teach YSU international field study courses, which are YSU courses that incorporate an international component, usually one to four weeks in length.
+Recent YSU faculty-led study abroad programs have been conducted in the Bahamas, China, England, France, Mexico, Italy, South Africa, and South Korea.
+YSU credit is also available for an intensive Italian language program offered in the summer in Italy during select years.

 The English Language Institute

-The English Language Institute (ELI) at YSU was established through the CISP and the Department of English to provide intensive study of English to speakers of other languages.
+The English Language Institute (ELI) at YSU was established through the IPO and the Department of English to provide intensive study of English to speakers of other languages.
 It offers non-degree credit courses designed to teach English to students who already have some knowledge of English.
-In addition, the ELI provides an orientation to college life and culture in the U.S. Courses are available both to international students and to immigrants.
+In addition, the ELI provides an orientation to college life and culture in the United States.
+Courses are available both to international students and to immigrants.

 The ELI welcomes all students, as well as professionals, who wish to increase their English language proficiency.
 The ELI prepares students for academic study in American universities, using the following curriculum: